thetechnicker/RustyPlanner/README.md

 # RustyPlanner

+> [!NOTE]
+> This repository will not be continued, its to much spaghetti.

 RustyPlanner is a command-line tool for managing your appointments and events, serving as a personal appointment calendar.
 It allows you to add, list, and clear events stored in a JSON file.

 ## Features